• Facebook

 by Gerald Klickstein | Jan 14, 2013 | memorization, music performance, performance anxiety

 “Performing from memory can be a beautiful thing.” –The Musician’s Way, p.
-82 As someone who has performed countless solos, I know the upsides and downsides of playing with and without a score.
+82 As someone who has performed countless solos, I know the upsides and downsides of playing with or without a score.
 We musicians often debate whether to memorize or not, so...

 The Four Stages of Memorization